adorsey5/watch-me-work/README.md

 # :open_file_folder: Professional Portfolio: Advanced CSS Challenge :open_file_folder:

 ## Overview :book:
 For this challenge I was assigned to showcase my portfolio, of several deployed web apps, in order to appeal to employers.
-This portfolio features organized HTML, flex box, media queries advanced CSS variables.
+This portfolio features my work as a fullstack developer.

 ### User Story :notebook_with_decorative_cover:
 ```